How to Escape Double Quotes in Bash? [3 Easy Cases]

 People Also Ask

-Why to escape double quotes in Bash?
+Why to escape double quote in Bash?

 Does Bash allow variable expansion after escaping double quotes?